doudoudzj/bottlepy/docs/v0.12/tutorial.md

+---
+navbar: true
+---

 # Tutorial

 This tutorial introduces you to the concepts and features of the Bottle web framework and covers basic and advanced topics alike.
 You can read it from start to end, or use it as a reference later on.
-The automatically generated [API Reference](http://bottlepy.org/docs/dev/api.html) may be interesting for you, too.
+The automatically generated [API Reference](api.md) may be interesting for you, too.
 It covers more details, but explains less than this tutorial.
-Solutions for the most common questions can be found in our [Recipes](http://bottlepy.org/docs/dev/recipes.html) collection or on the [Frequently Asked Questions](http://bottlepy.org/docs/dev/faq.html) page.
+Solutions for the most common questions can be found in our [Recipes](recipes.html) collection or on the [Frequently Asked Questions](faq.html) page.
 If you need any help, join our [mailing list](mailto:bottlepy@googlegroups.com) or visit us in our [IRC channel](http://webchat.freenode.net/?channels=bottlepy).

 ## INSTALLATION